 One of the top things to do in Gdansk is to set sail on a Gdansk river cruise for an afternoon of fun.
 There are a few boats to choose from, but one of the top fun things to do in Gdansk is to spend an afternoon on the Pirate Ship Cruise.

-Want to know what to do around Gdansk?
-We’ve already listed our favorite day trips from Gdansk, but there are more things to do near Gdansk.
+We’ve already listed our favorite day trips, but there are more things to do near Gdansk.

 Visit Gdynia, Poland

 Gdynia is the northern outpost of the Tri-City Region.
 Originating as a modest fishing village, Gdynia is now a modern seaport town.
-Search for things to do in Gdynia on TripAdvisor.
-Another one of the fun things to do in Tricity Poland is to join a tour of the Region and see the highlights of Gdasnk, Sopot and Gdynia in one day!
+Another one of the fun things to do is to join a tour of the Region and see the highlights of Gdansk, Sopot and Gdynia in one day!

 Malbork Castle